University of Peradeniya: Faculty

 The number of permanent academic staff at the University of Peradeniya is 731.
 It is the university in Sri Lanka that is served by the highest number of professors, associate professors and academic staff.
 Teacher to student ratio of the university was 1:13 by 2008.

-Faculty include Prof. Stanley Jeyaraja Tambiah; professor in anthropology (1955–1960), a leading social anthropologist in the world, recipient of the prestigious Balzan Prize, the highest recognition of the Royal Anthropological Institute of Great Britain and Ireland and Esther and Sidney Rabb Professor (Emeritus) of Anthropology at Harvard University, Prof. Senarath Paranavithana; the pioneering archeologist and epigraphist of Sri Lanka and once the archaeological commissioner, Prof. Gunapala Malalasekera; famous Sri Lankan scholar and diplomat; compiler of the "Gunapala Sinhala-English Dictionary", Prof. Anuradha Seneviratna; a renowned Sri Lankan scholar, Prof. Seneka Bibile, the founder of Sri Lanka's drug policy and the greatest medical benefactor of humanity that Sri Lanka has hitherto produced, and Prof. Ashley Halpé, a prominent Sri Lankan writer.
+Faculty include Stanley Jeyaraja Tambiah; professor in anthropology (1955–1960), a leading social anthropologist in the world, recipient of the prestigious Balzan Prize, the highest recognition of the Royal Anthropological Institute of Great Britain and Ireland and Esther and Sidney Rabb Professor (Emeritus) of Anthropology at Harvard University, Senarath Paranavithana; the pioneering archeologist and epigraphist of Sri Lanka and once the archaeological commissioner, Gunapala Malalasekera; famous Sri Lankan scholar and diplomat; compiler of the "Gunapala Sinhala-English Dictionary", Anuradha Seneviratna, a renowned Sri Lankan scholar, and Seneka Bibile, the founder of Sri Lanka's drug policy.

 Criticism

 Ragging

 The university has been criticized for its high level of ragging with several incidents grabbing national headlines.
 These include the death of S. Varapragash in 1997 due to kidney failure following severe ragging by a group of senior students and the permanent disability of Rupa Rathnaseeli in 1975 as a result of having jumped from the second floor of the hostel Ramanathan Hall to escape the physical ragging by the seniors.
 She died by suicide in 2002.
 In 1997, Selvanayagam Varapragash, a first-year engineering student was murdered on the campus due to hazing.
 He was subjected to sadistic ragging, and in the post-mortem, a large quantity of toothpaste was found in his rectum.